 During the first half of the 20th Century, in the modern era of civil engineering, surface treatments such as coal tar were introduced in the hope of extending the life of existing asphalt pavements.
-It was soon discovered that coal tar is chemically incompatible with asphalt and therefore incapable of bonding with the molecular structure of the asphalt binder.
+It was soon discovered that coal tar is chemically incompatible with asphalt and therefore incapable of chemically bonding (fluxing) with an asphalt substrate.
 As a topcoat, coal tar can temporarily enhance the appearance of the underlying aging, gray asphalt pavement, but it wears off quickly and cannot be considered a rejuvenating agent.

 Maltenes, by definition, are petroleum-based.
 Chemistries derived from oranges, soy beans, corn or other so-called “natural” ingredients do not contain maltenes and are therefore incapable of replacing them.
 The Rostler Analysis of the chemical reactivity of a material’s asphaltene and maltene components cannot be used to measure the efficacy of bio-based chemistries because they have neither asphaltenes nor maltenes to fractionalize.

-Historically, such materials were marketed as asphalt releaser agents because they promote dissolution of a petroleum suspension phase such as maltenes.
-In essence, reagents destroy asphalt pavement through chemically-induced separation of the asphalt binder’s components.
-Once the asphalt matrix has been compromised, future maltene-replacing rejuvenation will likely be unfeasible.
+Historically, such materials were marketed as asphalt “releaser” agents because they promote dissolution of a petroleum suspension phase such as maltenes.
+In essence, elevated Kb value bio-based reagents destroy asphalt pavement through chemically-induced separation of the asphalt binder’s components.
+Once the asphalt matrix has been compromised, the damage may be irreversible and future maltene-replacing rejuvenation infeasible.

-Although marketed as eco-friendly, some bio-based reagents, despite their “natural” derivations, are substantially composed of ecologically damaging volatile organic compounds (VOCs), which climate scientists believe to be ozone precursors toxic to humans.
-These types of concerns require further research to resolve.
+Although claiming to be eco-friendly, some bio-based reagents, despite their “natural” derivations, are substantially composed of ecologically damaging Volatile Organic Compounds (VOCs), which climate scientists believe to be ozone precursors toxic to humans.

-The research is still out on bio-based materials.
+The research is ongoing on bio-based materials.
 Raising specific questions about the chemical properties of any product you are considering is a good precaution to take before applying bio-based materials to your roadways.

 In our work in the field, Pavement Technology is increasingly observing accelerated aging characteristics in newly built asphalt pavements.
 Societal pressures to use recycling asphalts and bio-based additives on America’s roadways may be contributing to this problem.

 The initial treatment immediately restores those maltenes lost during the high temperatures used during asphalt mixing.
 The subsequent retreatments restore those maltenes depleted during exposure to sunlight and weather.
 Depending upon road conditions, additional retreatments are sometimes recommended, with the goal of achieving a multi-decade service life before pavement rebuild is required.
-Roadway longevity is the ultimate test of a sustainable solution, and maltene-replacement technology is both lab-tested and field-proven to extend the life of asphalt pavements.
+Roadway longevity is the ultimate test of a sustainable solution, and Maltene Replacement Technology (MRT) is both lab-tested and field-proven to extend the life of asphalt pavements.